The 9 Best Ski Destinations to Visit This Winter

 Sunshine Village, Canada

-With its faux Austrian village, family-friendly atmosphere and pricey lift ticket, Vail carries the dubious reputation of skiing's version of Disney World.
+With its faux Austrian village, family-friendly atmosphere, and pricey lift ticket, Vail carries the dubious reputation of skiing's version of Disney World.
 But it's hard to leave a resort off this list that gets so much about the American ski vacation so exceedingly right.
-From 5,200 acres of treeless back bowls, leg-searing bumps and groomers so smooth they might as well be a carving board to the on-mountain food (the Epic Burger is Shake Shack worthy) and a lively town brimming with high-end restaurants, bars and hotels, Vail delivers a sweeping ski vacation that's as reliable as Colorado powder days are deep.
-Always keen to help maximize guests' skiing, the resort debuted the Northwoods Express this season, a six-passenger lift that will increase uphill capacity by 25 percent, as well as EpicMix Time Insights, an added feature on the EpicMix app that leverages historic lift line data to inform you of where the most congested areas on the mountain are likely to be.
+From 5,200 acres of treeless back bowls, leg-searing bumps and groomers so smooth they might as well be a carving board to the on-mountain food (the Epic Burger is Shake Shack worthy), and a lively town brimming with high-end restaurants, bars, and hotels, Vail delivers a sweeping ski vacation that's as reliable as Colorado powder days are deep.
+Always keen to help maximize guests' skiing, the resort recently debuted the Northwoods Express, a six-passenger lift that increased uphill capacity by 25 percent, as well as EpicMix Time Insights, an added feature on the EpicMix app that leverages historic lift line data to inform you of where the most congested areas on the mountain are likely to be.
 After a long day on the slopes, a plate of nachos and a pitcher of margaritas on the porch of classic après hang Los Amigos is in order.
-Or you can retire to the revamped Hotel Talisa for sabered champagne, house-made fries and even boozy yoga classes.
-Fresh off a $60 million renovation, the 285-room, electrically colored property -- tucked in a thicket of pine trees along Gore Creek, just steps from the Cascade Village Lift -- is the first and only ski hotel in North America to join The Luxury Collection.
+Or you can retire to the revamped Grand Hyatt Vail—tucked in a thicket of pine trees along Gore Creek, just steps from the Cascade Village Lift—for sabered champagne, house-made fries, and even boozy yoga classes.

 Val d’Isere, France

-Another European mega resort to receive an unfair amount of snow this season is Zermatt, which at press time had just been hit by a storm that dumped seven feet in 24-hours.
-Severe avalanche danger forced everything from the ski lifts to the train lines to close, stranding 13,000 vacationers in town.
-Not that that’s a bad thing.
-With its narrow pedestrian streets, black wood barns, grand hotels, glacier-fed river and the iconic Matterhorn rising above everything like a blue and white obelisk, we can think of few ski towns we’d rather be marooned in.
-Book a room at the Mont Cervin Palace, a five-star property in the center of town whose belle époque exterior belies a thoroughly modern interior — renovated rooms exude a private ski lodge vibe (blond wood, exposed beams), while the indoor/outdoor pool is perfect for a post-ski soak.
+Another European mega resort to regularly receive a fair amount of snow is Zermatt.
+With its narrow pedestrian streets, black wood barns, grand hotels, glacier-fed river, and the iconic Matterhorn rising above everything like a blue and white obelisk, we can think of few ski towns we’d rather be marooned in.
+Book a room at the Mont Cervin Palace, a five-star property in the center of town whose Belle Époque exterior belies a thoroughly modern interior—renovated rooms exude a private ski lodge vibe (blond wood, exposed beams), while the indoor/outdoor pool is perfect for a post-ski soak.
 For something hipper, try Cervo, a boutique ski-in, ski-out property with a playful mix of plaid and taxidermy and a daily après-ski party on the stone terrace that overlooks town.
-Of course once all the new snow settles, you’ll have full run of the resort — a sprawling 200 miles of pistes spanning two countries (Switzerland and Italy), 40 slope side restaurants and topping out at the highest lift-serviced ski station in Europe.
+Of course once all the new snow settles, you’ll have full run of the resort—a sprawling 200 miles of pistes spanning two countries (Switzerland and Italy), 40 slope side restaurants, and topping out at the highest lift-serviced ski station in Europe.

 Jackson Hole, Wyoming

 Most Austrian ski resorts are as well known for their spirited (and sometimes completely debauched) après-ski scene as they are for their skiing.
-Not so Obergurgl.
+Not so at Obergurgl.
 Notched at over 6,000 feet in Tirol's Oetztal Valley on the border of Italy, Obergurgl is both Austria's highest ski resort and most overlooked.
-Which is just fine with the generations of well-healed British and German families who continue to flock here thanks to the resort's resolutely laid-back ambiance.
-Lift lines are as uncrowded as the treeless, gently undulating ski slopes, the alpine elevation ensures the snow stretches from December through April, and the two tiny villages -- Obergurgl and the even higher Hochgurgl, both a cluster of chalets and hotels that are connected via road and cable car -- offer a simple respite from active days on the mountain.
+Which is just fine with the generations of well-heeled British and German families who continue to flock here thanks to the resort's resolutely laid-back ambiance.
+Lift lines are as uncrowded as the treeless, gently undulating ski slopes, the alpine elevation ensures the snow stretches from December through April, and the two tiny villages—Obergurgl and the even higher Hochgurgl, both a cluster of chalets and hotels that are connected via road and cable car—offer a simple respite from active days on the mountain.
 With its ski-in, ski-out access, Hotel Edelweiss & Gurgl is popular among regulars, but we love the Hotel Bergwelt, which blends Tyrolean tradition (taxidermy, wood carvings, cozy bunk rooms for kids) with a more modern design aesthetic and amenities (like a three-story spa) just above the main town.
-If you do find yourself in search of a party, you can use the Pow(d)er Card lift ticket at nearby Sölden for a more adventurous day on and off the slopes, and returning this March for the second year in a row is Nassau Beach Club Ibiza, whose DJs will spin their blend of Balearic house beats from the resort's 10,000 ft. summit.
+If you do find yourself in search of a party, you can use the Pow(d)er Card lift ticket at nearby Sölden for a more adventurous day on and off the slopes.

 Alta Badia, Italy

-- 9 Most Affordable All-inclusives in the World
+- The 14 Most Beautiful Lakes in the World

 Thanks for Signing Up!